 And now in your mind’s eye you see a tiny object tumbling toward you—it is a pill— a red pill—and the blue pill transmits a telepathic thoughtform—

 Take me, it says, take me, take me, take me by pushing your smartphone away from you!

 Take me and see how deep the world beyond the Facebook Matrix really is!

-You want to follow the blue pill’s command, but it is asking you to do the impossible—-it is asking you to—by your own act of volition—- to physically separate yourself from your smartphone.
+You want to follow the red pill’s command, but it is asking you to do the impossible—-it is asking you to—by your own act of volition—- to physically separate yourself from your smartphone.